It's wait and see for area coaches and athletes, as area spring sports are put on hold

 Then, the Spartans got the news.
 As is the case for nearly all area sports programs, their season is on hold at least through the end of March.

-The Santa Barbara County Schools Superintendent's office put out an announcement this weekend that all of its schools would be closed Monday, at least through the end of March.
+The Santa Barbara County Schools Superintendent's office put out an announcement Friday that all of its schools would be closed as of Wednesday, at least through the end of March.

 This was in response to California Governor Gavin Newsom's request Thursday that all gatherings of at least 250 people be cancelled because of concerns about COVID-19, the coronavirus.
 On Sunday, area athletes were dealt another blow as the Centers for Disease Control recommended the cancelling of all events featuring 50 or more people for the next eight weeks in hopes of stunting the spread of the outbreak.